 RULE 16.4.
 ACTIONS BASED ON MONITORING RESULTS.
-Monitoring and threshold levels will be used to initiate appropriate responses designed to help achieve the DFCs, conserve and preserve groundwater availability and protect groundwater users.
+Monitoring and threshold levels will be used to initiate appropriate responses designed to help achieve the DFCs and PDLs, conserve and preserve groundwater availability and protect groundwater users.
 Three threshold levels are adopted to help guide these actions.
 Each threshold level provides for an increased level of response based on the change in production or water levels associated with a Management Zone.
 The threshold levels are: Level 1; Level 2; and Level 3.
-[Amended June 12, 2012]
+[Amended June 12, 2012] [Amended November 5, 2019]

-1. Threshold Level 1.
-Threshold Level 1 will be reached, and additional study and investigation will be undertaken at such time as: [Amended May 3, 2017]
+- Threshold Level 1.
+Threshold Level 1 will be reached, and additional studies will be undertaken to evaluate the nature and extent of curtailment in groundwater production that may be required to achieve the District's management objectives inclusive of achieving DFCs and PDLs.
+The studies will, at a minimum, suggest possible schedules for reducing groundwater production in the affected management zone(s).
+The Threshold Level 1 actions will be conducted at such time as: [Amended June 12, 2012] [Amended May 3, 2017] [Amended July 2, 2019] - a.

-- a.
 Total estimated annual production is greater than 60% of the Modeled Available Groundwater (MAG) value listed in Section 8 of the Management Plan; - b.
-An average groundwater drawdown, calculated from monitored water levels for an aquifer, is greater than 50% of the average groundwater drawdown provided in Section 7 of the Management Plan as a DFC for that aquifer; - c.
+An average groundwater drawdown, calculated from monitored water levels for an aquifer, is greater than 50% of the average groundwater drawdown provided in Section 7 of the Management Plan as a DFC or PDL; [Amended November 5, 2019] - c.
 The average groundwater drawdown, calculated from monitored water levels, for a Shallow Management Zone is greater than 50% of the threshold value, for average drawdown in that Shallow Management Zone, listed in Section 7 of the Management Plan; or - d.
-Projected average water level drawdowns, calculated with a District approved methodology, indicate that a DFC listed in Section 7 of the Management Plan will be exceeded within 15 years.

-2. Threshold Level 2.
-Threshold Level 2 will be reached, and a review of the Management Plan, rules and regulations will be initiated, at such time as: [Amended May 3, 2017]
+Projected average water level drawdowns, calculated with a District approved methodology, indicate that a DFC or PDL listed in Section 7 of the Management Plan will be exceeded within 15 years. - Threshold Level 2.
+Threshold Level 2 will be reached, and a review of the Management Plan, rules and regulations will be initiated, and pending the results of Threshold Level 1 studies, the District will notify well owners of possible plans for curtailing groundwater production.
+The Threshold Level 2 actions will be conducted at such time as: [Amended June 12, 2012] [Amended May 3, 2017] [Amended July 2, 2019]